Enterprise Integration Patterns at SAP Cloud Integration: Splitter

-With this blog, I’m closing my blog series about the Enterprise Integration Pattern on SAP Cloud Platform Integration.
-If you like to find out more about the motivation and use cases for the Enterprise Integration Pattern blog series, start with the Enterprise Integration Patterns at SAP Cloud Platform Integration: Scatter-Gather blog.
-Also, check out the Integration Flow Design Guidelines for SAP Cloud Platform Integration blog referring to integration flow design guidelines and patterns for SAP Cloud Platform Integration that SAP has recently published on the SAP Help Portal.
+With this blog, I’m closing my blog series about the Enterprise Integration Pattern on SAP Cloud Integration.
+If you like to find out more about the motivation and use cases for the Enterprise Integration Pattern blog series, start with the Enterprise Integration Patterns at SAP Cloud Integration: Scatter-Gather blog.
+Also, check out the Integration Flow Design Guidelines for SAP Cloud Integration blog referring to integration flow design guidelines and patterns for SAP Cloud Integration that SAP has recently published on the SAP Help Portal.

 In the current blog, I would like to cover the Splitter pattern.
 You use a Splitter pattern if you need to split up a bulk or composite message into individual messages.
 In our example, we have an order with multiple items, so we split the order into individual messages each containing the data related to one item.
 Here, we need to ensure that the header information of the order is kept for each split message.
 You find example XML files before and after split here below the section Splitting a Single Order with Multiple Items.